rsumner33/iptables-boilerplate/readme.md

 ## Licence
 The MIT License (MIT)
-Copyright © Bernhard Mäser(http://bmaeser.io) and contributors
+Copyright © Bernhard Mäser, http://bmaeser.io

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal